The Dosing Project™

 What is the Dosing Project™?

-Individual consumers commonly engage in trial and error practices in order to discover the correct dosage for novel botanical products.
-The Dosing Project™ expedites the process, gathering community -sourced data and identifying predictable botanical dose-effect relationships.
+Individual consumers commonly engage in trial and error practices in their search for the correct dosage of novel botanical products.
+The Dosing Project™ collates crowd-sources data in order to predict dose-effect relationship and identify adverse events.

 How does it work?